 Software Bitcoin wallets are a better Bitcoin solution insofar as they give you full control over your private keys.
 But these are typically installed on devices with multiple security vulnerabilities and holes that can be exploited in a random or targeted hack.
 And while this may be an improbable outcome for the average person, it’s far from impossible, especially if you’re not careful with the networks you connect to and internet links you click.

-What Features Should I Look For in a Hardware Bitcoin Wallet?
+What Features Should I Look For in a Hardware Crypto Wallet?

 Now that we’ve settled the score on why you want a hardware Bitcoin wallet, it’s time to talk features.
 And when it comes to the best Bitcoin wallets, the majority of these devices have a few main features in common: